dotnet/core/release-notes/6.0/known-issues.md

 Issue is tracked by https://github.com/dotnet/runtime/issues/60133 and will be fixed in .NET 6 RTM.

-###
+### Configuration not reloaded on changes

-There is a regression between RC1 and RC2 preventing configuration from being reloaded on changes when using `WebApplication.Create()` and `WebApplication.CreateBuilder()`.
+A regression introduced in .NET 6 RC2 prevents configuration from being reloaded on changes when using `WebApplication.Create()` and `WebApplication.CreateBuilder()`.
 This includes both custom configuration sources and default configuration sources such as `appsettings.json`.

 To make configuration reloadable, you can manually add a chained configuration source as follows.